 Ms. Hradil has represented clients in a variety of appeals in both state and federal courts.
 In federal court, she has represented clients in appeals to the Court of Appeals from District Court Orders, as well as to the District Court from Bankruptcy Court orders and discovery rulings by Magistrate Judges.
 She has worked not only in connection with appeals from final Orders, but also with leave to pursue interlocutory appeals and with mandamus petitions.

-Ms. Hradil has argued before the United States Court of Appeals for the Second, Third, and Ninth Circuits.
+Ms. Hradil has argued before the United States Court of Appeals for the Second, Third, and Ninth Circuits, the New Jersey Supreme Court, and the New York State Appellate Division, First Department.

 Electronic Discovery & Information Management

 As Co-Chair of the firm’s E-Discovery Task Force, Ms. Hradil has navigated all aspects of litigation-related electronic data, preservation, and discovery issues.
 She has experience managing large discovery projects from commencement to completion, including developing case-specific protocols for and supervising the collection, review, and production of large volumes of electronic data and documents.
 Mindful of the often costly nature of discovery in today’s complex litigation, she helps clients achieve an efficient and cost-effective process through her active management and oversight of the discovery process.

 Ms. Hradil routinely advises clients regarding discovery obligations related to existing or potential litigation.
 She also frequently advises clients on issues related to information management and litigation readiness and has developed and presented training programs on these issues.
 Ms. Hradil has spoken on a number of e-discovery practice management issues, including managing the e-discovery workflow, developing and conducting a defensible collection strategy, litigation hold procedures, and quality control processes.